HEnquist/camilladsp/README.md

 These backends are supported on all platforms.

 ### File or pipe
-Audio can be read from a file or a pipe using the `File` device type.
+Audio can be read from a file or a pipe using the `RawFile` device type.
 This can read raw interleaved samples in most common formats.

 To instead read from stdin, use the `Stdin` type.
 This makes it possible to pipe raw samples from some applications directly to CamillaDSP, without going via a virtual soundcard.

+Wav files can be read using the `WavFile` device type.
+See [the capture device section](#file-rawfile-wavfile-stdin-stdout) for more details.

 ### Jack
 Jack is most commonly used with Linux, but can also be used with both Windows and MacOS.